SubstructureDek/algodao/README.md

 * The only `Proposal` type currently supported is the `PAYMENT` type (to disburse a specified amount to a specific address).
 Votes on adding and removing committee members; creation of new committees; the closing of the DAO and subsequent disbursal of funds; and the modification of the DAO governance rules are not yet implemented.
 * Quorum rules and vote delegation are not yet implemented.
 * Keep meaning to pull in the standard "best practices" contract checks [as defined here](https://github.com/algorand/pyteal-utils/blob/main/pytealutils/transaction/transaction.py) but keep getting distracted by other items; will remove this bullet when I get around to it.
+* Proposal rules are currently only checked and enforced when the DAO attempts to implement a passed proposal.
+They should also be checked and enforced when creating the proposal.

 ## Future Work